sap-tutorials/Tutorials/tutorials/cp-integration-add-multiple-receiver-formats/cp-integration-add-multiple-receiver-formats.md

   5. Save, deploy and execute the flow with the existing input message with the changed address field again.

-    Last time we executed the flow, we did not receive any mail.
+    Last time you executed the flow, you did not receive any mail.
 However, now you should be able to see the below mail with the following address:

     __2025 M Street,Northwest,Washington DC,20036__: